sigismondi-marco/prometheus-stack-operator-tutorial/README.md

 1. Prometheus shown in as Data source
 2. the promql query `rate(prometheus_http_request_duration_seconds_count{}[5m])` executed on Prometheus metric

-# 4 Prometheus as metric scraper

-## 4.1 Configure Prometheus for Grafana monitoring
+# 4 Configure Prometheus for Grafana monitoring

 Fisrt of all we need to add to `grafana` service the label we decided must be selected for monitoring `operated-prometheus: "true"`